nss-day-cohort-51/Kandy-Korner/chapters/Kandy_purchases.md

 This feels like a new collection in your database.
 What properties are on these objects that store the relationship between customers and candies?

-You need a new array in your `database.json`, and a new provider component in your application to interact with that new collection.
-Perhaps **`CustomerCandyProvider`**?
+You need a new array in your `database.json`, and a new data manager in your application to interact with that new collection.
+Perhaps **`CustomerCandyManager`**?

 ## Displaying Order